 Full details on the ITC conference grants, including more details on how they work and step-by-step instructions on how to apply, may be found here.

 A full, up-to-date list of ITCs is maintained here.

 Over the course of the Action there will be regular open calls for application.
-The latest open call was announced on 16 July 2020.
-For details please see: CA18232-conference-grants-call-JUL2020.pdf
+The open call for grants in Grant Period 2 is to be found here: CA18232-conference-grants-call-JUL2020.pdf

 Please direct any enquiries to the ITC Conference Grant Manager for the Action, James Kennedy.

 VIRTUAL NETWORKING SUPPORT (VNS) GRANT and VIRTUAL MOBILITY (VM) GRANTS

 On 28 April 2021, the COST Association introduced two new types of grants, in form of a pilot scheme running until 31 October 2021, to build capacity and spread the uptake of virtual collaboration across different research communities: